Bethel Park, Pennsylvania: Arts and culture

+Bethel Presbyterian Church is Bethel Park's namesake.
+Its origins date to 1776 when John McMillan, the first Presbyterian missionary west of the Allegheny Mountains, held services in the area.
+The modern incarnation of the church was incorporated in 1907.
+South Hills Village is a two-level shopping mall in the borough.

-Government
+Government and politics

 The Municipality's home rule status provides Bethel Park with greater powers of governance than the default form of borough government.
 It is divided into nine wards of approximately equal population, each electing one member of the Bethel Park Municipal Council, and all together electing the mayor at large.
 Both the mayor and the council member serve four-year terms.
 Each council member is required to reside in the ward that they represent.

+Eliza Griswold of The New Yorker described the municipality as "a politically and economically mixed community" with varying sizes and amenities in the housing.

 Education

+The school district is Bethel Park School District.
+The district's comprehensive high school is Bethel Park High School.

 Transportation

-The completion of the Pittsburgh Railways Interurbans in the early 1900s opened up Bethel Park to accelerated growth and development, making the area an early example of a streetcar suburb.
-While most of the Pittsburgh area's passenger rail and streetcar services were discontinued in the 1950s and 1960s and further growth was fueled by automobiles, the trolley lines through Bethel Park were kept in service and upgraded to modern light rail standards in the 1980s.
-All three of Port Authority of Allegheny County's light rail lines run through Bethel Park, with the Blue and Red lines terminating at South Hills Village, and the Silver Line passing through the central business district to its terminus in Library.
+All three of Pittsburgh Regional Transit's light rail lines run through Bethel Park, with the Blue and Red lines terminating at South Hills Village, and the Silver Line passing through the central business district to its terminus in Library.
 Park-and-ride lots at South Hills Village, West Library, Lytle, and Washington Junction provide local commuters with an easy trip to Pittsburgh.
+In addition to light rail service, Port Authority's 36 Banksville and Mid Mon Valley Transit Authority's Commuter A routes provide bus service through the commercial areas of the borough.

 Pennsylvania Route 88 and U.S. Route 19 run through Bethel Park, with much of the area's busy commercial developments along the two corridors.
 The Yellow and Orange Belts of the Allegheny County belt system serve the borough, with the Orange Belt terminating in the southeast corner near the border with South Park.
 Interstate 79 and the Mon-Fayette Expressway do not enter Bethel Park but are both within a 15-minute drive from the borough.
 The cancelled South Hills Expressway was planned to be constructed along the Route 88 corridor.

-In addition to light rail service, Port Authority's 36 Banksville and Mid Mon Valley Transit Authority's Commuter A routes provide bus service through the commercial areas of the borough.